 Grof lore was not questioned by the Foundation personnel who sponsored the commercial HB workshops.
 Complaints of victims and local critics were viewed as a threat to the proclaimed Foundation mandate of being a “planetary village” and a leader in “raising consciousness.”

 No error was acknowledged by the Foundation staff.
 Instead, they censored and stigmatised a local British dissident who had legitimately complained at the discrepancies in clear evidence.
-That dissident was my mother, so I am well acquainted with the relevant details.
-See Criticism of New Age (2008) and Kate Thomas and the Findhorn Foundation (2010).
-See also Letter of Kate Thomas to UNESCO (2007).
+That dissident was my mother, so I am well acquainted with the relevant details (see Kate Thomas and the Findhorn Foundation, also Letter of Kate Thomas to UNESCO).

 In 1996, a book was published locally (in Forres) that documented the fate of several dissidents.
 The Foundation responded by suppressing the book to a notable degree.
 Staff members ignored the contents.
 In 2002, the prohibited work was declared on the internet as being not worthy of a review.
 The Foundation management instigated this questionable development, seeking to deny favourable reviews appearing in more responsible quarters (including International Cultic Studies Association).
 The book was entitled Hypocrisy and Dissent within the Findhorn Foundation.
 The British author was ex-member Stephen J. Castro.
-Amongst other matters, Castro documented the problematic phase of Holotropic Breathwork, which was so conveniently forgotten by the management.
-See further Findhorn Foundation: Problems (2009).
+Amongst other matters, Castro documented the problematic phase of Holotropic Breathwork, which was so conveniently forgotten by the management (see Findhorn Foundation: Problems).